Kitchen Stewardship | Caring for All Our Gifts

 We’ve also often used magnesium to calm the body for sleep.
 Most Americans are deficient because of our poor soil quality, even if you’re eating a great diet.

-I told this little story during an interview with Dr. Lauren Jefferis – we talked about all sorts of things, and you can watch the full interview here, but in the snippet below we started out talking about asthma and how magnesium can help with that because it helps relax the muscles, and also how much magnesium can help with falling to sleep fast and getting good sleep.
+I learned a lot about sleep during an interview with Dr. Lauren Jefferis – we talked about all sorts of things, and you can watch the full interview here, but in the snippet below we started out talking about asthma and how magnesium can help with that because it helps relax the muscles, and also how much magnesium can help with falling to sleep fast and getting good sleep.

 And now, I should get out of my bath, put my empty mug of Dandy Blend in the dishwasher, take off my orange glasses and move my salt lamp back to my bedroom, turn on the app, and get some sleep…Ironically, I dictated this post from the tub, with f.lux on my smartphone, but I don’t think the Sleep Cycle app will be very happy with my number of minutes in bed!